TheLastGimbus/the.lastgimbus.com/content/blog/dual-booting-windows-after-encrypted-ubuntu.md

 ## Step 4. - Enjoy the spyware 🥳
 - If you're stuck on one of the steps and some command doesn't want to work - keep trying, don't give up 💪 it took me *literally* ~9 hours to finish all of this - just don't do some ["Yes, do as I say!"](https://youtu.be/0506yDSgU7M?t=597) incident out of frustration 😟
 - If you did the incident, and are currently crying over your lost data, install Gentoo
-- If you've done everything correct, I wish you very happy gaming/using Adobe stuff/other closed-source capitalism stuff 🥳
+- If you've done everything correct, I wish you very happy gaming/using Adobe/other closed-source capitalism stuff 🥳